50 Facts You Learned in School That Are Actually Lies

 Mark Twain famously said, "Don't let school interfere with your education."
-Although the famed author had more meanings in mind than calling out specific educational untruths, it turns out plenty of the "facts" learned in school are actually myths, propaganda, misinformation, or downright lies.
+Although the famed author who quit school at age 12 had more meanings in mind than calling out specific educational untruths, it turns out plenty of the "facts" learned in school are actually myths, propaganda, misinformation, or downright lies.

 When he gave his first inaugural address in 1789, George Washington had just one remaining natural tooth.
 It is a fact he wore a series of dentures, some made from ivory, gold, and even lead.
 The common schoolhouse myth that the first president wore wooden teeth, however, is exactly that -- a myth.